spuky/lunatone-dali-integration/README.md

 1. Go to Home Assistant's Configuration > Integrations
 2. Click the "+" button to add a new integration
 3. Search for "DALI2 IoT"
-4. Enter the following information:
-   - Host: IP address of your DALI2 IoT device
+4. Enter the IP address of your DALI2 IoT device
-   - Port: Port number (default: 80)

 ## Features